Birth Defects Research

 How it Began

-- Operate regional centers that will conduct applied epidemiologic research for the prevention of birth defects
+- Operate regional centers that will conduct epidemiologic research for the prevention of birth defects

-- Provide the public with information on preventing birth defects
+- Provide the public with information about preventing birth defects

-The Centers were established in states with existing birth defect programs that had nationally recognized expertise in birth defects surveillance and research.
+The Centers were established in ten states that had existing birth defect programs with nationally recognized expertise in birth defects tracking and research.

 Texas Center for Birth Defects Research and Prevention